All about the parish council home page

 Latest Parish News

-SENT ON BEHALF OF MY COMMUNITY VOICE:- EMPLOYMENT FRAUD ALERT
+SENT ON BEHALF OF MY COMMUNITY VOICE:- LOCAL PRIORITIES ANTI SOCIAL BEHAVIOUR

-SENT ON BEHALF OF MY COMMUNITY VOICE:- EMPLOYMENT FRAUD ALERT
+SENT ON BEHALF OF MY COMMUNITY VOICE:- LOCAL PRIORITIES ANTI SOCIAL BEHAVIOUR

 My Community Voice Kent Logo